Estimate Time5 min

 Plus, your employer may offer a student debt assistance benefit.
 Check with your human resources department to see if one is available to you.

+A good way to make sure you can cover your student loan payment each month is to budget for it.
 You could start with a budgeting tool, such as Fidelity's budget worksheet, or use a simple spreadsheet.
 Write out your monthly income—counting all the money coming in on a regular basis, after taxes and any retirement contributions are taken out.
 Then, list out your monthly expenses.
-Fidelity has a simple budgeting guide.
+Fidelity has a simple budgeting guide

 Getting your debt under control can be complicated if you have multiple loans or kinds of debt.
 That's where these suggestions fit in.